murilofarias2/murilofarias/README.md

 ## Hi, I'm Murilo Farias.
 Nice to meet you. 👋🏾

-*I am a student of Frontend programming.
+I am a student of Frontend programming.
 I have a great passion for user interface , design and creation of intuitive and dynamic user experiences.
+Currently improving my Backend skills to be able to build more complex and improved systems.

 Things I like to do: